naudej/books-4-you-jp/README.md

 - 📖 View book details with routing
 - 🧾 Form for adding new books with validation
 - 🎨 Styled with Material UI
-- ✅ Pre-commit hooks, type-checking, linting
+- ✅ Pre-commit hooks, type-checking + linting
+- ✅ Pre-push hooks, type-checking + unit tests
+- 🚨 Git action workflow on PR merge with main

 ---